BUDGET 2017

 • There is no change to the excise duty on alcohol or fuel.

-• The qualifying limit on excise duty for Microbreweries was extended which will reduce the standard rate of tax (alcohol products tax) by 50% on beers produced in Microbreweries where the output is 40,000 hectolitres or less per year.
+• The qualifying limit on excise duty for Microbreweries was extended.
+This will reduce the standard rate of tax (alcohol products tax) by 50% on beers produced in Microbreweries where the output is 40,000 hectolitres or less per year.
 Previously the limit was 30,000 hectolitres.

-• VRT relief on the purchase of electric vehicles is extended by five years and hybrid vehicles is to be extended by two years.
+• VRT relief on the purchase of electric vehicles is extended by five years.
+The VRT relief for hybrid vehicles is to be extended by two years.

-• Relief from carbon tax is being introduced to promote the use of “green fuels” i.e. solid fuels that include a biomass element.
+• Relief from carbon tax is being introduced to promote the use of “green fuels.”
+In other words, solid fuels that include a biomass element.